 whereas Cpk as we have seen provides a “snapshot” using data from one batch or run of the process.

 So as a designer, which would you like to know in advance: Cpk or Ppk?

-because there is usually something we can do about process shift.
+or the process mean has shifted - and there is usually something we can do about that * again see below.

 Going back to the Turning and Boring example, if the average dimension is too small, we call the setter back.

 In the case of Injection Moulding, we call in the toolmaker to adjust or refurbish the die -

 or eventually we find and accept it’s time to replace the tooling.
 So for this reason, Tolcap predicts Cpk -